The Medicine and Mystery of Indian Pipe

 The True Gift of Indian Pipe

-So it is here that the true gift of the Indian Pipe sits for me.
-Flower essences always meet the person where they are to correct imbalances.
+So it's here that the true gift of the Indian Pipe sits for me.
+Flower essences always meet each person where they are to support imbalance shifts.
 They’re work is subtle and transformative, rooting down to the core of an issue.
 Indian Pipe works on the alignment of both the root and crown chakras so we align with the Earth below and the cosmos above, to become the ‘hollow bone’.
 The stems are just like hollow bones, or clear conduits.
 Rooted deeply into the Earth itself, and assisting with the translation of the trees, Indian Pipe helps ground those who struggle to find their way.

 I sometimes combine this essence with Lavender (Lavanula offcinalis) or Mugwort (Artemisia vulgaris) for deep dream work.
 It illuminates hope to those who seek their truth and are willing to do the work and face their fear and pain.
 Indian Pipe flower essence assists us in standing with the truth of our pain and to bear witness to it, instead of confining it to an expression within the confines of our physical nervous system or energetic emotional body.
 Think 'alignment', 'hollow bone'.
 To journey into the pain and ask the hard questions is the medicine of Indian Pipe.
 It is a still and quiet plant, and only those who are truly ready to bear that silence, which sits beyond fear and pain, will gain the full benefit of what this plant has to offer around personal truth.
 It brings brightness and is a beacon of light within ‘the dark night of the soul’ we all must travel at some point in life, guiding one back to a place of understanding, balance, and peace.
 Indian Pipe will stand strong next to one who faces their fears in the name of moving forward.